 Learn about Surrey's biodiversity goals, targets and conservation priorities.

 Biodiversity is the variety of life on earth.
-You’ll find biodiversity all around you: plants and animals, microscopic organisms, and even habitats they all rely on to survive.
+You’ll find biodiversity all around you like plants, animals, and microscopic organisms.

 - Identifying and measuring current biodiversity and habitat resources

 - Setting conservation targets for natural areas and indicator species